-- Strengthens connections with Asia Pacific - Facilitates trade, reducing red tape for exporters - Opens doors for our goods and services exporters (better commitments than before in relation to services) - Improves transparency and certainty around investment in RCEP countries - Modernises and deepens our trade relationships and supply chain - Better rules for Indonesia 'RCEP will, however, achieve new market access for New Zealand goods exporters to Indonesia, through tariff elimination on a number of primary products including sheep meat, beef, fish and fish products, liquid milk, grated or powdered cheese, honey, avocados, tomatoes and persimmons.'
+- Strengthens connections with Asia Pacific. - Facilitates trade, reducing red tape for exporters. - Opens doors for our goods and services exporters (better commitments than before in relation to services). - Improves transparency and certainty around investment in RCEP countries. - Modernises and deepens our trade relationships and supply chain. - Better rules for Indonesia 'RCEP will, however, achieve new market access for New Zealand goods exporters to Indonesia, through tariff elimination on a number of primary products including sheep meat, beef, fish and fish products, liquid milk, grated and powdered cheese, honey, avocados, tomatoes and persimmons.' - A study has predicted that New Zealand's annual GDP will be enhanced by between NZ\$1.5b -NZ\$3.2b (over the next 20 years) as a result of RCEP.